-Today we’re going to talk about an aspect of photography that is often forgotten about, but that can make a significant difference to your photos.
+Today we’re going to talk about an aspect of photography that’s often forgotten, but that can make a significant difference to your photos.
 We’re talking focal length, and perspective.

-And yes, this one applies to anyone with any kind of camera that offers some kind of zoom, be that a simple point and shoot or some fancy DSLR.
+And yes, this one applies to anyone with any kind of camera that offers some kind of zoom, whether it’s a simple point and shoot or some fancy DSLR.
 Let’s get started.

-So you probably already know what a zoom lens is.
+Chances are you already know what a zoom lens is.
 It’s a lens that lets you change how big or small your subjects are, and it does this by letting you change what photographers refer to as its focal length.

 All lenses have a focal length, which is a number measured in millimetres.

-There’s a whole bunch of science behind focal length, but we can happily ignore that, and just remember that the closer to zero the number, the more you will be able to get in your shot, and the bigger the number, the less you will get in your shot.
+There’s a whole bunch of science behind focal length, but we can happily ignore it.
+Just remember that the closer to zero the number, the more you will be able to get into your shot.
+The bigger the number, the less you’ll get in your shot.

-As you can see, smaller numbers result in nice big wide angle shots, while bigger numbers are used for making far away objects bigger.
-These examples are from a fairly small focal length change just to give you an idea.
+As you can see, smaller numbers result in nice big wide-angle shots, while larger numbers are used for making far away objects look bigger.
+These examples are from a fairly small focal length change, just to give you an idea.

-Any lens which is a zoom lens offers a range of focal lengths, meaning you have more options available to you when composing – you can “zoom in” or “zoom out” – you don’t have to physically change lenses to achieve a range of compositions, or change where you are shooting from.
+Any zoom lens offers a range of focal lengths, meaning you have more options available to you when composing.
+You can zoom in or zoom out to achieve a range of compositions, without having to physically swap lenses or change where you’re shooting from.

-So a 10x optical zoom means you can make an object ten times bigger from zoomed out to zoomed in.
+So a 10x optical zoom means you can make an object ten times bigger from fully zoomed-out to fully zoomed-in.

 This stuff is all easy eh?
 I knew you’d be following along.

-If you are taking a picture of a subject, there are two ways that you can make it seem bigger, or fill more of your frame.
+If you’re taking a picture of a subject, there are two ways that you can make it seem bigger, or fill more of your frame:

-- You can use a “zoom” lens, and you can zoom in on the subject
+- You can use a zoom lens to zoom in on the subject

 - You can move physically closer to the subject

-So what we can see from these two shots is that when standing further away from the object, and using higher zoom levels, such as that in the 315mm shot, the coke bottle seems to be much closer to the background than the 40mm version.
+We can see from these two shots that when standing further away from the object and using higher zoom levels (eg. the 315mm shot,) the bottle seems to be much closer to the background than in the 40mm version.

-So – as you can see, choosing our focal length and physical positioning is very important when composing and shooting.
-It’s easy to become lazy, and use the capabilities of our cameras to make objects bigger or smaller – but to get the right shot, you need to be prepared to move around!
+As you can see, choosing our focal length and physical positioning is very important when composing and shooting.
+It’s easy to become lazy and just use the capabilities of our cameras to make objects bigger or smaller, but to get the right shot, you need to be prepared to move around!

-This is all well and good of course, showing you these spiffy optical illusions that result from changing focal length and shooting position, but it’s no good if I don’t tell you why they are of use.
+It’s all well and good showing you the spiffy optical illusions that result from changing your focal length and shooting position, but it’s no good if I don’t tell you why they’re useful.

-In summary – don’t be afraid to get your camera up close and personal with what you are shooting if you have a wide angle lens, and most importantly – remember to move yourself to get the shot!
+In summary: don’t be afraid to get your camera up close and personal with what you’re shooting if you have a wide-angle lens.
+Most importantly, remember to use your feet to get the best shot!